New Brunswick Family Day Trips & Destinations

 Fallsview Park, Saint John, NB

 If you can be in Saint John long enough to see the tides come in and go out, you will see the “reversing” of the falls.
 Reversing Falls can be seen from a couple of viewpoints, but Falls view Park (off Douglas Ave) is the best viewpoint to experience the sights and sounds.

 The Saint John City Market is a must-see, even if you simply walk through from the pedway system.
 Be sure to walk out the top of the market and stroll across the street to visit King’s Square.
 The Capitol Theatre, Fire Hall and Loyalist Graveyard are all on the perimeter of the square and worth having a look at.

-Trails, beaches, rest areas and a day of exploring is in store at the Irving Nature Park.
-There is an large playground and maze before you reach the park, check to see if it is open, it’s a great spot to stop with the kids!
+Trails, beaches, rest areas, and a day of exploring are in store at the Irving Nature Park.
+There is a large playground and maze before you reach the park, check to see if it is open, it’s a great spot to stop with the kids!

 St. Andrews Region:

 St. Andrew’s is a 2.5-hour drive from Moncton, 1 Hour from Saint John, and 1.5 to 2 hours from Fredericton depending on the route you take.

 If you plan to go whale watching, you will use up most of your day with that activity.
 It is best to check ahead with the various companies for schedules and rates.
 Some are more child friendly than others.
 We did decide on one visit that we would take out older son whale watching, without planning ahead.
 There is the possibility to get a walk-in seat but always try to plan ahead if you have your heart set on going.

 St. Andrews is a beautiful little town with parks and playgrounds, gift shops, and historical charm.